Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ### Supported Trading Pairs

-The RSI Tracker Alerts support all trading pairs available in the RSI Tracker:
+The RSI Tracker Alerts support all **32 trading pairs** available in the system.
+See the [Supported Trading Pairs](#supported-trading-pairs) section above for the complete list of major currency pairs, cross pairs, precious metals, and cryptocurrencies.

-#### Major Currency Pairs
-- EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, USDCAD, NZDUSD
-- EURGBP, EURJPY, EURCHF, EURAUD, EURCAD, EURNZD
-- GBPJPY, GBPCHF, GBPAUD, GBPCAD, GBPNZD
-- AUDJPY, AUDCHF, AUDCAD, AUDNZD
-- CADJPY, CADCHF, CHFJPY, NZDJPY, NZDCHF, NZDCAD

-#### Precious Metals
-- XAUUSD (Gold), XAGUSD (Silver)

-#### Cryptocurrencies
-- BTCUSD (Bitcoin), ETHUSD (Ethereum)

 ### Future Enhancements